 The writing and editing of these lists, sentences, and definitions was performed under contract by science teachers and curriculum specialists from around the country to whom we are very grateful.

 The lists can be imported into teacher or parent accounts.
-(Click for info on how to set up free accounts and import lists).
-Once imported, the lists, sentences, and definitions can be customized to the users' needs (Click for info on how to customize sentences and definitions).
-VocabularySpellingCity would appreciate any feedback on these materials and intends to update them particularly when the new Common Core Standards for Science are released (or other significant progress in standards is achieved).
+Once imported, the lists, sentences, and definitions can be customized to the member’s needs (Click for information on how to customize sentences and definitions).

-The science word lists and learning activities of VocabularySpellingCity can be integrated within a science curriculum in a number of ways.
+VocabularySpellingCity’s science words lists and learning activities can be integrated into a science curriculum in a number of ways.

 Reinforcement of key concepts and/or assessment – For example, Mrs. George taught an investigative science unit to her third graders on energy.
 A week later, for reinforcement, she had students work in groups of four and play MatchIt online with the third grade energy lists.
 The students who needed extra reinforcement were given printable versions of MatchIt to practice at home.
-A week after that, the students were individually given the vocabulary tests for these words.
-Since the teacher was a premium member, the students all took the test online and their records, including which words were missed, were automatically saved.
+The following week, the students took the vocabulary tests on VocabularySpellingCity.
+Since the teacher is a Premium Member, the students’ test results, including incorrect answers, were automatically recorded.